ACupOfJoe/Udacity-SQL-Log-Project/README.md

 AS SELECT time::date AS day, count(*) as error_count FROM log WHERE status = '404 NOT FOUND' GROUP BY day;
 > This article holds the total number of 404 NOT FOUND errors grouped by day.
+# Running the Script
+To run the script do the following:
+1. SSH into the Vagrant VM
+2. CD into the folder containing answers.py
+3. Type "python answers.py" and press enter.
+4. Three tables answering each question should appear on your screen.